MasWag/FalCAuN/README.md

 sudo apt-get install maven openjdk-17-jdk-headless -y
 ```

 You have to manually install LTSMin 3.1.0, Owl 21.0, and MATLAB/Simulink.
-For example, you can install LTSMin 3.1.0 and Owl 21.0 with the following commands after isntalling maven.
+For example, you can install LTSMin 3.1.0 and Owl 21.0 with the following commands after installing Maven.

 ```sh
 wget https://github.com/Meijuh/ltsmin/releases/download/v3.1.0/ltsmin-v3.1.0-linux.tgz -O ltsmin-v3.1.0-linux.tgz